Exhibitions Intern for the Vishniac Archive

 Schedule: 2–3 days/week, 10 am–6 pm

-Interns will work on the Roman Vishniac Archive, a recent and groundbreaking gift to the museum's permanent collection, and a recipient of a major grant from the National Endowment for the Arts.
-Roman Vishniac's photographs of Central and East European Jewish life, captured from 1935–38, are considered the last photographic documentation of these now vanished Jewish communities.
-The majority of his work has never been published or seen by the public, and the collection includes tens of thousands of prints and negatives, contact sheets, personal correspondence, audio material, and ephemera.
-We are currently building a comprehensive archive of the famed photographer's entire body of work and are planning a large-scale retrospective, scheduled to open at ICP in 2013.
-Intern projects include exhibition preparation, print cataloging, creating finding aids for the paper archive, working on an extensive bibliography for the catalogue that will accompany the exhibition, assisting with educational curricula, database work, independent research projects, translation work (primarily German and Russian) and more.
-For more information on the project, click here.
+Interns will work on the Roman Vishniac Archive, a recent and groundbreaking gift to the museum's permanent collection, and recipient of a prestigious grant from the National Endowment for the Arts (NEA).
+Roman Vishniac is best known for his photographs of Central and Eastern European Jewish life, captured from 1935-38, which are considered the last photographic documentation of these now vanished Jewish communities.
+The majority of his work has never been published or seen by the public, and the collection includes tens of thousands of prints, negatives, contact sheets, personal correspondence, audio material, and ephemera.
+A critically acclaimed retrospective of his work was recently mounted at ICP, and will be traveling nationally and internationally for the next three to four years.
+The archive is accepting applications for interns to work on the development of catalogue for the exhibition and archive holdings, and to contribute to the new Vishniac Archive website.

 MINIMUM EDUCATION REQUIRED

-• Major/degree in Art History, History, Jewish Studies, Library Science, or related field
+Highly motivated college juniors or seniors, graduate students, or recent graduates in Art History, History, Jewish Studies, Library Science, or related fields.

 Besides gaining invaluable experience at a premier cultural/educational institution; interns benefit from school credit (when applicable); are invited to attend ICP seminars and special events; and are offered the opportunity to visit other related organizations.
 Tuition discounts for ICP courses, workshops and/or labs are provided, subject to internship hours completed and availability.